Raphael-Boichot/The-TinyGB-Printer/README.md

 - The 5 volts line is mandatory for the level shifter so I found easier to power everything from it but it's a design choice.
 It also eases powering the device with a powerbank or an OTG cable from USB.
 In brief it is more versatile.
 - The PNGenc library uses very little memory by default (which is cool) but there is no dynamic memory allocation when dealing with big images.
 I had to increase a lot the size of some buffer to make it work reliably (see [notes](/TinyGB_Printer/Upscalerlib.h#L1) in the upscaler library).
 - Feel free to make a lithium battery powered design of your dream.
 Lithium batteries are not recycled and always end as [spicy pillows](https://www.reddit.com/r/spicypillows/) so I don't like them.
+- The RP2040 for Arduino IDE takes both the Pico SDK or the Arduino commands when there is an equivalence.
+Here this is not rocket science either so Arduino commands are well enough.

 ## Aknowledgements
 - [Rafael Zenaro](https://github.com/zenaro147) for the idea and because I uses chunks of code from the [NeoGB Printer project](https://github.com/zenaro147/NeoGB-Printer).
 This project is basically a demake and a way to get rid of the embarassing ESP32 platform.